gusguidry/gusguidry.github.io/links.md

 permalink: /links/
 ---

-Guidry's Links from the Underground.
+"Guidry's Links from the Underground".
 Some of these links are cool, some are offensive, some are eye opening.
 The web is meant to be explored.

 #### Official Public Profiles